Lu Chengqing: Background

 Lu Chengqing was born in 595, during the reign of Emperor Wen of Sui.
 He was from "The elder house of northern ancestry" (北祖大房) of the prominent Lu clan of Fanyang.
-His grandfather Lu Sidao was an important official during Sui Dynasty.
+His grandfather Lu Sidao was an important official during the Sui dynasty.
 Late in the reign of Emperor Wen's son Emperor Yang, Lu Chengqing's father Lu Chisong (盧赤松) was serving as the magistrate of Hedong County (河東, in modern Yuncheng, Shanxi), when the general Li Yuan rebelled against Emperor Yang's rule at Taiyuan.
 Lu Chisong, who had previously known Li Yuan, surrendered as soon as Li Yuan's forces arrived and served on Li Yuan's staff.
-After Li Yuan established Tang Dynasty as its Emperor Gaozu, he created Lu Chisong the Duke of Fanyang.
+After Li Yuan established the Tang dynasty as its Emperor Gaozu, he created Lu Chisong the Duke of Fanyang.
 Lu Chengqing was said to be handsome and attentive to his appearance, but also knowledgeable and capable.
 When he was young, Lu Chisong died, and so he inherited the title of Duke of Fanyang.

 During Emperor Taizong's reign

 Early in the reign of Emperor Gaozu's son and successor Emperor Taizong, Lu Chengqing was serving as the census officer for the commandant at Qin Prefecture (秦州, roughly modern Tianshui, Gansu), when he had an opportunity to report to Emperor Taizong the status of military affairs west of the Yellow River (i.e., in modern central Gansu).
 Emperor Taizong was impressed by the clarity of his report, and promoted him to be a low-level official at the ministry of civil service.
 He was later promoted to by the deputy minister of census.
-On one occasion, when Emperor Taizong asked about historical population counts, Lu discussed historical population counts all the way from Xia Dynasty and Shang Dynasty, down to Tang's immediate predecessors Northern Zhou and Sui.
+On one occasion, when Emperor Taizong asked about historical population counts, Lu discussed historical population counts all the way from the Xia dynasty and Shang dynasty, down to Tang's immediate predecessors Northern Zhou and Sui.
 Emperor Taizong was impressed, and soon made him the deputy minister of defense but further also made him in charge of civil service matters.
 Lu initially declined, stating, "Civil service matters should be in the hands of the minister of civil service, and for me to handle them would be to exceed my authorities."
 Emperor Taizong insisted, stating, "I trust you.
 Why do you not trust yourself?"
 He later also served as deputy secretary general of the capital prefecture, Yong Prefecture (雍州, roughly modern Xi'an, Shaanxi), and secretary general of the executive bureau of government (尚書省, Shangshu Sheng).